ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d2 - a - React - State hook and events.md

 Bonus 2:
-- You may have solved the previous challenges using two functions (ex. "increaseCounter" and "dicreaseCounter")
+- You may have solved the previous challenges using two functions (ex. "increaseCounter" and "decreaseCounter")
 - Can we solve it with only one function ?

 ```jsx